-Туре Applicability Qualified Opinion When the effect is not material and pervasive enough to require an adverse or disclaimer of opinion.
+Туре Applicability Qualified Opinion When the effect is material but not pervasive to the financial statements.
 This applies where: Sufficient appropriate audit evidence was obtained, but the auditor concludes that misstatements exist, individually or in the aggregate, that are material but not pervasive to the financial statements; or The auditor is unable to obtain sufficient appropriate audit evidence on which to base the opinion.
-The auditor concludes that the possible effects on the financial statements of undetected misstatements, if any, could be material but not pervasive.
-Worded as: "Except for the effects (or the possible effects) of the matter described in the Basis for Qualified Opinion paragraph" Adverse Opinion When the effects of misstatements are both material and pervasive.
+The auditor concludes that the possible effects on the financial statements, if any, of undetected misstatements could be material but not pervasive.
+Worded as: "In our opinion, except for the effects (or the possible effects) of the matter described in the Basis for Qualified Opinion section of our report, the accompanying financial statements present fairly" (Note: There would be a reference to "possible effects" only when the auditor is unable to determine the effects or it is not practicable to quantify the effects.)
+Adverse Opinion When the effects of misstatements are both material and pervasive.
 This applies where sufficient appropriate audit evidence was obtained, but the auditor concludes that misstatements, individually or in the aggregate, are both material and pervasive to the financial statements.
-Worded as: "In our opinion, because of the significance of the matter discussed in the Basis for Adverse Opinion paragraphthe financial statements do not present fairly"

-Туре Applicability Disclaimer of Opinion When the possible effect of undetected misstatements, if any, could be both material and pervasive.
+Worded as: "In our opinion, because of the significance of the matter discussed in the Basis for Adverse Opinion section of our report the accompanying financial statements do not present fairly" Disclaimer of Opinion When the possible effect of undetected misstatements, if any, could be both material and pervasive.
 This applies where the auditor is unable to obtain sufficient appropriate audit evidence on which to base the opinion, and concludes that the possible effects of undetected misstatements, if any, could be both material and pervasive.
 This also applies to extremely rare circumstances where it is not possible to form an opinion due to the potential interaction of multiple uncertainties and their possible cumulative effect on the financial statements.
 This applies even where the auditor has obtained sufficient audit evidence regarding each of the individual uncertainties.

-Worded as: "Because of the significance of the matter described in the Basis for Disclaimer of Opinion paragraph, we have not been able to obtain sufficient appropriate audit evidence to provide a basis for an audit opinion.
-Accordingly, we do not express an opinion on the financial statements."
+Туре Applicability Worded as "We do not express an opinion on the accompanying financial statements of ABC Company.
+Because of the significance of the matter described in the Basis for Disclaimer of Opinion section, we have not been able to obtain sufficient appropriate audit evidence to provide a basis for an audit opinion on these financial statements."